 Some applicants will be invited to participate in the Final Round of GSA Auditions/Reviews, which will consist of the elements described below.
-All applicants will be notified on February 26th of whether they are invited to the Final Round.
-If you are selected to participate in the Final Round, you will be required to attend in-person on March 20th, 21st, or 22nd in Lexington, KY at the University of Kentucky as scheduled by GSA.
+All applicants will be notified on February 17th of whether they are invited to the Final Round.
+The final round auditions/reviews for Instrumental Music on March 17th and 18th will be in-person at the University of Kentucky.

-The Final Round for Instrumental Music will include the following (be sure to review the exact requirements for your specific instrument):
+The Final Round for Instrumental Music will include:

 - a.
-Questionnaire
+Pre-Review Questionnaire (see below for more information)

 - b.
-Prepared Ensemble Excerpt
+Prepared Ensemble Excerpt(s)

 - c.
 Personal Solo(s)

 - d.
 Sight Reading

 - e.
 Interview

 a.
-Questionnaire (all instruments)
+Pre-Review Questionnaire (all instruments) due via Acceptd)

-When you arrive at the main registration table for your auditions/reviews, you will receive and complete a one to two-page questionnaire.
-This questionnaire may cover a range of topics, including your previous experience in your art form, your favorite artists, and/or your college and career goals.
+Applicants who advance to the final round will be forwarded to a new section of their application in Acceptd (called "Application Part 3" in Acceptd).
+This new part of the application will include a short questionnaire.
+This questionnaire may cover a range of topics, including your previous experience in your artform, your favorite artists, and/or your college and career goals.
 The questionnaire is not a quiz and is not scored, but it is a way for adjudicators to get to know you.
 The questionnaire may be used to customize questions in your interview.